 Django is good stuff.
 I'm very convinced of that.
-However there are always tradeoffs for awesomeness :) In Django, and in my opinion, this is performance.
-But a part of Django's awesomeness is it's community, and boy did it take care of this problem the right way!
+However, there are always tradeoffs for awesomeness :) In Django, and in my opinion, this is performance.
+But a part of Django's awesomeness is its community, and boy did it take care of this problem the right way!
 You will most likely run into performance problems eventually when serving more complicated Django apps.
-Here are some personal guidelines I'd thought be interesting to write up!
+Here are some personal guidelines I thought to be interesting to write up!

 Cached template loaders

 Add this to the

 settings.py file (or your production settings preferably):